cryotd/lbox-share-my-lobby-scripts/README.md

 and 2 other fields which control the play style/lobby type indicators (numeric mappings for mvm,rage,casual,competitive), and lobby active player count, and the region of the host player.
 ```
+You can utilize it to load arbitrary profiles into share my lobby, and make it appear to other lmaobox premium users who make use of party sharing service. https://www.youtube.com/watch?v=OXlZCJM2m6I